Persecution of Jehovah's Witnesses: India

 Jehovah's Witnesses' Office of Public Information has documented a number of mob attacks in India.
 It states that these instances of violence "reveal the country's hostility toward its own citizens who are Christians."
 There have been reports that police assist mob attacks on Jehovah's Witnesses or lay charges against the Witnesses while failing to charge other participants involved.

 In Davangere on December 20, 2010 a mob confronted two female Witnesses.
 The mob broke into the home of one of the Witnesses where they had taken refuge.
 Property was damaged and one of the Witnesses was assaulted.
 When the police arrived, the Witnesses were arrested and charged with blasphemy.
 In another incident on December 6, 2011, three Witnesses were attacked by a mob in Madikeri.
 The male Witness "was kicked and pummeled by the mob" and then dragged towards a nearby temple; while making lewd remarks, the mob "tried to tear the clothes off of the female Witnesses".
 According to the Watch Tower Society, the police "took the three Witnesses to the police station and filed charges against them rather than the mob".
 During a July 2012 incident, a group of fifteen men assaulted four Witnesses in Madikeri.
 The group was taken to a police station and charged with "insulting the religion or religious beliefs of another class" before being released on bail.

+In October 2023, a bomb blast at a Jehovah's Witnesses annual convention in Kerala killed 7 people and injured 50 others.
+The suspect claimed to be a disillusioned member of the Jehovah's Witnesses, and said he resented the Witnesses' anti-national doctrines.

+Kazakhstan

+Jehovah's Witnesses' activities in Kazakhstan were banned until 1997.
+After the ban was lifted, members continued to experience police disruption and imprisonment.
+Their activities are currently registered only in some regions of Kazakhstan, and the Watch Tower Society reports that the use of their literature is restricted.

 Malawi

-In 1967, thousands of Jehovah's Witnesses in Malawi were beaten and killed by police and citizens for refusing to purchase a card indicating endorsement of the Malawi Congress Party.
+In 1967, thousands of Jehovah's Witnesses in Malawi were beaten and killed, houses and gathering places where burned along with their bibles and publications by police and citizens for refusing to purchase a card indicating endorsement of the Malawi Congress Party.
 While their political neutrality during the time of the old Colonial government was seen as an act of resistance, their continued non-involvement with the new independent government was viewed as treasonous.
 The organization was declared illegal and foreign members in the country were expelled.
 Persecution, both economic and physical, intensified after a September 1972 Malawi Congress Party meeting which stated that "all Witnesses should be dismissed from their employment; any firm that failed to comply would have its license cancelled".
 By November 1973, 21,000 Jehovah's Witnesses had fled to neighboring Zambia.
 In 1993, during the transition to a multiparty system and a change in leadership, the government's ban on the organization was lifted.